avera1988/NMBU-Bio-326/Doc/BacterialGenomeAssemblyMiniON.md

 [bio326-21-0@cn-4 SalmonBacteria.rawReads.subset]$ source activate /net/cn-1/mnt/SCRATCH/bio326-21/GenomeAssembly/condaenvironments/ONPTools
 (/net/cn-1/mnt/SCRATCH/bio326-21/GenomeAssembly/condaenvironments/ONPTools) [bio326-21-0@cn-4 GenomeAssemblyBio326]$
 ```
-*If you now see that your prompt has changed with the legend "(/net/cn-1/mnt/SCRATCH/bio326-21/GenomeAssembly/condaenvironments/ONPTools)" means the conda env has been properly load*
+*If you now see that your prompt has changed with the legend "(/net/cn-1/mnt/SCRATCH/bio326-21/GenomeAssembly/condaenvironments/ONPTools)" means the conda env has been properly loaded*

 - Now let's call the program NanoPlot and see the options.